 ProStart students spend two years in the classroom mastering the fundamental management and culinary skills needed for success.
 ProStart trains students on industry-specific skills that can be used in all aspects of the restaurant and foodservice industry.
 Students also leave the program with employability skills – like leadership, accountability, teamwork and responsibility – that they can take with them to positions in all industries.

-Students follow the new Foundations of Restaurant Management & Culinary Arts curriculum, developed by industry and academic experts.
+Students follow the Foundations of Restaurant Management & Culinary Arts curriculum, developed by industry and academic experts.

 Work and Learn